gzpan/Translation-on-Tars-Documents/tars_idc_set.md

 The core process is as follows:

-> * 1.
-First retrieve all the "active list" and "inactive list" of the service from the database.
+> * 1.First retrieve all the "active list" and "inactive list" of the service from the database.
-> * 2.
-According to the client IP, the physical group of the caller is obtained, assuming GROUP_A
+> * 2.According to the client IP, the physical group of the caller is obtained, assuming GROUP_A
-> * 3.
-Traverse the "activity list" and retrieve all IPs belonging to GROUP_A.
+> * 3.Traverse the "activity list" and retrieve all IPs belonging to GROUP_A.
 If found, return these IPs to the client and exit; otherwise proceed to step 4.
-> * 4.
-Traverse all logical groups according to the priority defined by t_group_priority.
+> * 4.Traverse all logical groups according to the priority defined by t_group_priority.
 If the active IP is found in a logical group, these IPs are returned to the client and exited; otherwise, the next logical group is found, and if the active IP is still not found in all logical groups, then step 5 is performed.
-> * 5.
-Traversing the "activity list" will belong to the group "-1", that is, the IP without the startup packet will be retrieved.
+> * 5.Traversing the "activity list" will belong to the group "-1", that is, the IP without the startup packet will be retrieved.
 If found, feed these IPs back to the user.
 If not found, proceed to step 6.
-> * 6.
-Return the "activity list" retrieved from the database directly.
+> * 6.Return the "activity list" retrieved from the database directly.

 ## 1.4.
 Example